Claremont, California: 2010

-31.3% of households included children under the age of 18.
-55.7% were married couples living together, 10.4% had a female householder with no husband present, and 30.8% were non-families.
-24.9% of all households were made up of individuals, and 10.6% had someone living alone who was 65 years of age or older.
-The average household size was 2.56 and the average family size was 3.08.

-The population was widely distributed in age, with 20.7% under the age of 18, 18.6% from 18 to 24, 22.8% from 25 to 44, 23.3% from 45 to 64, and 14.6% 65 years of age or older.
-The median age was 36 years.
-For every 100 females, there were 88.6 males.
-For every 100 females age 18 and over, there were 85.1 males.

-According to a 2009 estimate, the median household income was $83,342 and the median family income was $107,287.
-The per capita income for the city was $39,648.
-About 3.5% of families and 5.4% of individuals were below the poverty line.
+German (12.0%) and English (11.6%) were the most common ancestries according to the 2000 census.
+Mexico (12.7%) and Taiwan (11%) were the most common foreign places of birth.

 Economy

 Top employers

 According to the city's 2009 Comprehensive Annual Financial Report, the top employers in the city are:

 Arts and culture

 Claremont has been praised for its vibrant arts and culture scene.

 Each year, Claremont holds a springtime folk music festival, hosted by the Folk Music Center Store and Museum.
 The 35th event took place in May 2018.

 Local museums include the Raymond M. Alf Museum of Paleontology at The Webb Schools (the only high school in the United States to own and host a nationally accredited museum on campus) and the Benton Museum of Art at Pomona College.

 Each July, Ophelia's Jump Productions presents their annual Midsummer Shakespeare Festival at The Sontag Outdoor Theatre in Pomona College.
 Productions are performed in repertory with local community and civic events and festivities.

 The Claremont Village hosts a Pie Day Festival every March 14.
 In past years, attendees could collect pie recipes as they walked around downtown Claremont and checked out different stores.

 In 2019, Claremont made national news after the Claremont United Methodist Church unveiled a nativity scene depicting Joseph, Mary, and baby Jesus separated and locked up in individual chain-link pens.
 This was done to reflect the plight of immigrants and asylum seekers on the U.S. Southern Border in 2019.
-The Church had constructed similarly non-traditional nativity scenes in prior years.
+The church had constructed similarly non-traditional nativity scenes in prior years.